How to Become a Respite Care Provider in Georgia (2026 Licensing + Medicaid Waiver Guide)

 Q9: What should I include in my business plan for a respite care business?

-A: Your business plan should include a clear description of services, market analysis, operational plan, marketing strategy, and financial projections.
-Additionally, outline how you will meet licensing requirements and ensure compliance with state laws.
+A: Your business plan should include a clear description of services, ideal client profile, market analysis, staffing and training plan, compliance plan, operational workflows, marketing strategy, and financial projections.
+Also include your licensing pathway and how you will remain inspection-ready.

 Q10: What resources are available to help me start my respite care business?